 We ask that 1 adult accompanies every 8 students, additional adults are admitted free of charge.
 Please see current pricing structure below –

 |Party Size||Entry Fee||Minimum Accompanying Adults – Additional Adults Free|

 |Maximum Booking 35 Children|

 All trips should be booked by TELEPHONE, in advance.
-Please see our Guidelines for a Successful School Visit and booking form pages.
-To help teachers prepare their risk assessment then it may be useful to consult our Schools Field Trip Risk Assessment document.
+Please see our Guidelines for a Successful School Visit and School Booking Form pages.
+To help teachers prepare their risk assessment then it may be useful to consult our General and Health & Safety information and Guidance for Group Visits.

 We are currently revising our Education Pack.
 We do have two quizzes available; one suitable for KS1 and one for KS2.
 These can be downloaded and printed prior to your visit by clicking on the quiz name;

 For additional educational resources, many of which relate to our collection, please visit the North Yorkshire Moors Association website History Tree educational materials page by clicking here.
 The History Tree book is also on sale in the Museum shop.